Log4Shell or LogThemAll: Log4Shell in Ruby Applications

 These implementations allow a Ruby developer to use the Java API using the require ‘java’ statement, as if importing a Rubygem with the entire Java standard library.
 They also allow 3rd party Java libraries to be required from within Ruby source code, by encapsulating the .jar file inside a Rubygem, and requiring the gem as a normal Rubygem.

-What Does Log4j Have to do With It?
+What does Log4j have to do with it?

 As stated before, Log4j’s popularity slips into other programming languages, particularly Ruby.
 If you search for “log4j” in the Rubygem index, you will find a variety of Log4j-encapsulating gems, ready for import and for use within a JRuby application.